Table of Contents

 All of these kinds of training can be beneficial in improving the yields of your plants.
 You can start at any time – as long as you choose the right training technique – and you’ll likely find that your yields are drastically improved.

-Another technique that is referred to as high-stress is fimming.
+Another technique if you want to learn how to grow bigger buds outdoors is high-stress fimming.
 Fimming requires you to remove the newest shoot on a plant.
 In its place, four new buds will appear.
 This is perfect for small scale cannabis growers who don’t have a ton of space, but still want huge bud yields.

 While it is possible to provide some types of plants with too much light, that’s seldom the case with marijuana.
 With these beauties, the more light, the better.